topikachu/ev3dev/Using-Motors-Run-Forever.md

 ```

-You can update the `brake_mode` even while the motor is running, but you won't see its effect until the motor stops.
+You can update the `stop_mode` even while the motor is running, but you won't see its effect until the motor stops.
 Also note that the motor driver is left in `brake` mode, and that the motor hub is harder to turn than when it's in `coast` mode.

 While the `stop_mode` attribute set to `brake` improves the ability of the motor to stop quickly, the `hold` value does it one better.
 This mode is used to tell the motor driver to hold its position after it has been turned off.